Frequently Asked Questions

 Yes.
 Our Zip Duffle is made with a YKK zipper with injection-molded teeth, which is the same kind used in dry suits.
 It is indeed submersible (meets IP-67: 1 meter submersion for 30 minutes), and the zipper is protected from abrasion by a vinyl over-flap.
 This helps make the Zip Duffle our most protective product.

-Which size dry pack or duffle should I pick?
+Which size of dry pack, dry daypack, or duffle should I pick?

-Our dry packs and duffles are sized volumetrically in liters.
-To help illustrate how those volumes translate to real world use, here are some general ideas of what fits in various sizes of dry packs and duffles:
+Our dry packs, dry daypacks, and duffles are sized volumetrically in liters.
+To help illustrate how those volumes translate to real world use, here are some general ideas of what fits in various sizes of our packs and duffles:

 - 20L = a common day size; fits most items one would carry on a day trip